16th ACM Workshop on

 Overview

-Recent years have seen a dramatic increase in applications of artificial intelligence, machine learning, and data mining to security and privacy problems.
-The use of AI and ML in security-sensitive domains, in which adversaries may attempt to mislead or evade intelligent machines, creates new frontiers for security research.
-The recent widespread adoption of deep learning techniques, whose security properties are difficult to reason about directly, has only added to the importance of this research.
-The AISec workshop, now in its 15th year, is the leading venue for presenting and discussing new developments in the intersection of security and privacy with AI and machine learning.
+Recent years have seen a dramatic increase in applications of Artificial Intelligence (AI), Machine Learning (ML), and data mining to security and privacy problems.
+The analytic tools and intelligent behavior provided by these techniques make AI and ML increasingly important for autonomous real-time analysis and decision making in domains with a wealth of data or that require quick reactions to constantly changing situations.
+The use of learning methods in security-sensitive domains, in which adversaries may attempt to mislead or evade intelligent machines, creates new frontiers for security research.
+The recent widespread adoption of “deep learning” techniques, whose security properties are difficult to reason about directly, has only added to the importance of this research.
+In addition, data mining and machine learning techniques create a wealth of privacy issues, due to the abundance and accessibility of data.
+The AISec workshop provides a venue for presenting and discussing new developments in the intersection of security and privacy with AI and ML.

 Topics of Interest